philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 }
 -->

 Imagine you have a leaky shower in your bathroom that desperately needs fixing.
-You search online to see if you can stop the leak yourself, and the top rated advice suggests you to seal off the pipe that leads to the shower.
-Easy enough, you think, so you get out your tools, seal the pipe, and sure enough the leak has stopped!
+You search online to see if you can figure out how to do it yourself, and the top rated advice suggests you to seal off the pipe that leads to the shower.
+"I could do that!" you exclaim to yourself.
+So you get out your tools, seal the pipe, and voilà!
+The leak has stopped.

 Sounds crazy, right?
 I mean, there's the obvious problem that now you can't use your shower at all, but there are probably other issues as well.
 Maybe that pipe, after going to the shower, continued on to the kitchen or the laundry room.
 This "solution" has likely created more problems than it solved.

-This story might seem a bit unrealistic, but the truth is we developers do stuff like this all the time.
-We solve a problem with a trick we don't fully undertand without considering its larger consequences.
+This story might seem a bit unrealistic, but the truth is we all do stuff like this all the time.
+We solve a problem using a trick we don't fully undertand without considering its larger consequences.

-An example of this that happens much too frequently is unnecessarily stopping event propagation.
+A frequent (and unfortunate) example of this is when developers unnecessarily stop events from propagating through the DOM.

-## An Age Old Problem
+## A "Classic" Problem

-If you're a web developer, at some point in your career you've probably needed made a dialog or a popup that is supposed to go away when the users clicks somewhere else on the page.

-If you weren't using a third-party UI library, you had to figure out how to do this yourself, and chances are you came across this Stack Overflow question: [How to detect a click outside an element?](http://stackoverflow.com/questions/152975/how-to-detect-a-click-outside-an-element)
+If you're a web developer, at some point in your career you've probably had to build a popup or dialog that dismissed itself when the user clicked somewhere else on the page.
+If you searched online for how to do this, chances are you came across this Stack Overflow question: [How to detect a click outside an element?](http://stackoverflow.com/questions/152975/how-to-detect-a-click-outside-an-element).

-In case you don't like clicking links, here's the top answer:
+Here's what the highest voted answer recommends:

 ```javascript
 $('html').click(function() {